-I do not recommend the small-seeded runner type peanut AgraTech 9899-14 (used in the Spanish market as a high oleic peanut) which is in fact a runner peanut with maturity at least 10-14 days longer than Tamspan 90, and probably should not be planted after mid-May in Lamb Co. or late May in Dawson-Gaines.
-A short maturity variety Pronto, usually available from Clint Williams, could reduce Spanish maturity by at least 10 days.
-Pronto yielded about 10% less than the above Spanish lines in AgriLife Extension Spanish variety trials in 2007-2008.
+I do not recommend the small-seeded Spanish peanut AgraTech 9899-14, which has a runner growth habit (used in the Spanish market as a high oleic peanut).
+It has a maturity at least 10-14 days longer than Tamrun OL06, and probably should not be planted after mid-May in Lamb Co. or late May in Dawson-Gaines.
+One short maturity Spanish peanut variety Pronto was used in the past, but it is not high oleic, and thus there is no longer a market.